Maki (political party): History

 Before the 1977 elections the party joined with some other small left-wing and Arab parties, including some members of the Israeli Black Panthers to form Hadash.
 After the original Maki had disappeared after merging into Ratz in 1981, members of Rakah decided to change the party's name to Maki in 1989.
-The party remains the leading force in Hadash, and publishes the Al-Ittihad newspaper.
+The party remains the leading force in Hadash, and publishes the Al-Ittihad and Zo HaDerekh newspapers.